Skip to content

 —Who is your grandfather?

-—It's Mikel, the owner of all this — Monica answers me — He is a very important person in Nomad Coast, he started a beach bar with a few hammocks from nothing and now he is one of the people with the most assets on the island.
+"It's Mikel, the owner of all this," Monica answers.
+"He's a very important person on Nomad Coast.
+He started with a beach bar with just a few sunbeds from nothing and is now one of the island's richest people."

-“You must be a very interesting person,” I say.
+"You must be a very interesting person," I tell him.

-—Today we are going to celebrate one of the most anticipated parties of the year —Dafne says—, the end of summer party...
+—Today is one of the most anticipated parties of the year—says Dafne—the end-of-summer party...

-—In a few hours —Fabio answers me—, it lasts almost all day.
+—In a few hours, —Fabio answers me— it will last almost all day.

-We arrive at the Tropical Lagoon Beach Club and there Lena introduces us to her grandfather.
+We arrive at the Tropical Lagoon Beach Club, where Lena introduces us to her grandfather.
 Mikel is a truly mysterious person.
-His hair is very slicked back and is as white as snow, dark glasses hide his eyes, he wears a yellow linen shirt and white Bermuda shorts that add a touch of luminous freshness to his outfit.
-His steps are filled with shine with golden sneakers, which sparkle as if they carried the rays of the sun with them.
-Although he has an unusual appearance, Mikel is an endearing person.
+His hair is very slicked back and snow-white, dark glasses obscure his eyes, and he's wearing a yellow linen shirt and white Bermuda shorts that add a touch of luminous freshness to his outfit.
+His steps are filled with sparkle from his golden sneakers, which sparkle as if carrying the sun's rays.
+Despite his unusual appearance, Mikel is a very endearing person.

 The Tropical Lagoon is beautifully decorated.
-Every corner is decorated with bunches of white lilies and wisteria hanging from the wooden beams.
-On the terrace of the beach bar there is a pergola with long rows of garlands hanging across its roof.
-I notice that the waiters at Tropical Lagoon are wearing the same T-shirt as Lena.
-It is white as a sea of clouds, and against this luminous whiteness stands out a spiral sun, printed in dark grey.
-In addition, some letters in the shape of an arch form the name of the beach bar: Tropical Lagoon Beach Club.
+Every corner is decorated with bunches of lilies and white wisteria hanging from the wooden beams.
+On the beach bar's terrace, there's a pergola with long rows of garlands draped across its roof.
+I notice that the Tropical Lagoon waiters are wearing the same T-shirt as Lena.
+It's as white as a sea of clouds, and against that luminous whiteness stands out a spiral sun printed in dark gray.
+In addition, arched letters spell out the name of the beach bar: Tropical Lagoon Beach Club.

-"Sorry, your face doesn't sound familiar," Mikel suddenly says.
+"Sorry, your face doesn't recognize me," Mikel suddenly says.
 "You're from out of town, right?"

-“Grandpa, he came to Nomad Coast to meet you,” Lena agrees.
-“He’s a very interesting person, I’m sure you’ll get along well.”
+"Grandpa, he came to Nomad Coast to meet me," Lena agrees.
+"He's a very interesting person.
+I'm sure you'll get along well."

-—That's important —Mikel says—, knowing yourself is the first step to making your way in the world, to smile at life, to enjoy every moment and, above all, to not get lost on winding paths.
+"That's important," Mikel says.
+"Knowing yourself is the first step to making your way in the world, to smiling at life, to enjoying every moment, and, above all, to not getting lost on winding paths.
 My father also came to this island to get to know himself.
-On Nomad Coast he found a place to plant his seed by starting a humble fishing business.
+On Nomad Coast, he found a place to plant his seed by starting a humble fishing business."

-—And how did you get started in this business? —I ask him with great curiosity.
+"So how did you get started in this business?"
+I ask, very curious.

-—Following my father’s example, when I was just sixteen years old, I set up a small wooden beach bar on this very beach.
-It was a modest business and I always dreamed of something bigger, something that would make people vibrate and transform this beach into a unique destination.
-So I saved up some money and decided to risk it all.
-I closed the beach bar for a summer and travelled around different continents, visiting places where I discovered new ideas to transform my business.
-When I returned from my travels around the world, I changed the beach bar with an innovative approach: new facilities, exotic cocktails, parties and a unique atmosphere.
-The change was overwhelming; the beach bar became a reflection of all those moments I had lived abroad and that made the people of the island discover new ways of life and made those who came from outside feel at home.
+—Following my father's example, I set up a small wooden beach bar on this very beach at just sixteen years old.
+It was a modest business, and I always dreamed of something bigger, something that would excite people and transform this beach into a unique destination.
+So I saved a little money and decided to risk it all.
+I closed the beach bar for a summer and traveled to different continents, visiting places where I discovered new ideas to transform my business.
+Upon returning from my travels around the world, I renovated the beach bar with an innovative approach: new facilities, exotic cocktails, parties, and a unique atmosphere.
+The change was overwhelming; the beach bar became a reflection of all those moments I had experienced abroad, and that made the people of the island discover new ways of life and made those who came from outside feel at home.

-“Entrepreneurship has always been a thing of interest to me,” I say, as I notice that Lena and everyone else have left.
-“And were you happy to achieve it?”
+"Entrepreneurship has always appealed to me," I say, noticing that Lena and everyone else have left.
+"And were you happy about it?"

-—For me, all this was a personal goal, but when I achieved it, I realized that what really made me happy was sharing it with others —she answers—, because we believe that happiness depends on what we get for ourselves, but in reality it is in what we give to others.
+—For me, all of this was a personal goal, but when I achieved it, I realized that what truly made me happy was sharing it with others —he answers—, because we believe that happiness depends on what we get for ourselves, but in reality it lies in what we give to others.

 Wise words.
 What Lena's grandfather just said makes me think.
 Suddenly, Alex comes to mind.

-—Mikel, I know someone I'd like to help —I say—, but I don't know how to do it, could you give me some advice?
+—Mikel, I know someone I'd like to help, I say, but I don't know how.
+Could you give me some advice?

 —Yes, of course —Mikel answers me with a smile—, what's wrong?

-Suddenly one of the waiters approaches Mikel and as they are making the final preparations, we cannot continue the conversation, so I will have to continue thinking on my own about how to help Alex to keep Bunker Port standing.
+Suddenly, one of the waiters approaches Mikel, and since they're making the final preparations, we can't continue the conversation, so I'll have to keep thinking on my own about how to help Alex keep Bunker Port standing.

-I have lunch with Monica's group at the Tropical Lagoon and then we have some coffee.
-The end-of-summer party is about to start, but suddenly a doubt assails me that makes me leave that pleasant bubble of rest that surrounds me at the Tropical Lagoon.
-These days at Nomad Coast have been very intense and I have just forgotten what my true purpose is on this island.
-I still haven't found the meaning of the white necklace and the letter with that address.
-Suddenly, I am overcome by an insatiable desire to discover the truth.
-I won't be able to stay at the party, I can't waste any more time.
-I have to go to that place to be able to know my roots.
+I have lunch with Monica's group at the Tropical Lagoon, and then we have coffees.
+The end-of-summer party is about to begin, but suddenly a doubt strikes me, causing me to leave the pleasant bubble of relaxation that surrounds me at the Tropical Lagoon.
+These days on Nomad Coast have been very intense, and I've just forgotten what my true purpose is on this island.
+I still haven't figured out the meaning of the white necklace and the letter with that address.
+Suddenly, I'm overcome with an insatiable desire to discover the truth.
+I won't be able to stay at the party; I can't waste any more time.
+I have to go to that place to discover my roots.
 So I decide to get up from my stool and say to Monica and her friends:

 —Guys, I have to go.

-—How are you going to leave?
-The party has just started! —Lena intervenes.
+"How are you going to leave?
+The party's just getting started!"
+Lena chimes in.

-—I forgot something at the hostel, I'll be back soon —I answer.
+"I forgot something at the hostel.
+I'll be right back," I reply.

 I don't know what to say to this.
-I don't know whether to tell them the truth.
-If I tell them, they might be surprised, but if I do, perhaps one of them can help me find answers.
+I don't know if I should tell them the truth.
+If I do, they might be surprised at me, but if I do, maybe one of them can help me find answers.

-—I have to go in search of my origins —I answer.
+"I have to go in search of my origins," I reply.

-As I say this, a deafening silence forms between us and everyone stares at me with wide eyes.
+As I say this, a deafening silence forms between us and everyone stares at me with their eyes in suspense.

-—In search of your origins? —Jordan asks me, surprised.
+"In search of your origins?"
+Jordan asks me, puzzled.

-—It can't be!
-Now I understand why you were wearing the necklace of white clay beads —says Monica—, it must have belonged to an ancestor of yours.
+"It can't be!
+Now I understand why you were wearing the white clay bead necklace," Monica says.
+"It probably belongs to an ancestor of yours."

 —I don't know, but my mission is to find out.